 Pork Chop Ingredients

-This recipe is heavy on spices that will add great savory flavor.
+This recipe is rich in spices, adding a great savory flavor.

 How To Cook Smothered Crock Pot Pork Chops